-To make your tenancy a happy one, it's important to understand your tenancy agreement and any other options that may be available to you as a customer of Midland Heart.
+To make your tenancy a happy one, it's important to understand your tenancy agreement and any other options that may be available to you as one of our customers.

 If you need help at any time managing your tenancy or understanding your tenancy agreement, we're on hand to help.